 The problem was Kevin didn’t send that tweet and there was no such contest.
 Pham and dozens of other well-known crypto related tweeters had their identities attached to fake accounts which tweeted out the contest details for three days.

 This was just the latest cryptocurrency related scam to be perpetrated on Twitter by bots using clone accounts to trick people into sending currency to wallets belonging to the end scammers.
+Twitter is not the only platform under fire for bitcoin scams – Facebook has been criticised in Germany for showing Bitcoin Revolution related ads which promise traders significant financial returns.
 In this set up fake tweets sent real followers to a website that was made to look like the cryptocurrency exchange Bitfinex where would be contestants were asked to pick their preferred currency and given a wallet address to pay into.

 To lend the scheme credibility the scammers even forged cryptocurrency transactions and created a loop back to their Bitfinex site if anyone tried to click away from the contest.